BlookHo/bloGNote/README.md

 #### NOTE: your_blog_gmail_box - should be gmail.com

 Create Your own file app/config/secrets.yml.
-Put inthis file following data:
+Put in this file following data:

 development:
   database: